samboy/ChessVariantResearch/TurtleShell/README.md

 rook’s path, the rook may capture that piece, but the rook may not continue moving after capturing.

+A rook must make an entire single move along the same row or file.
+For example, a rook on D0 may move to D3 (which is on the same file) but may *not* move to E3, because moving to E3 is only possible from D0 if the rook changes the file they are on during the move.

 ![Turtle shell rook](https://raw.githubusercontent.com/samboy/ChessVariantResearch/main/TurtleShell/TurtleShell-rook.png)

 # The guard